 The Current Issue: Glock 17 Gen 4

-The current sidearm issued to NYPD officers is the Glock 17 Gen 4.
+The Glock 17 Gen 4 is currently the primary standard-issue sidearm for new NYPD officers, alongside authorized alternatives.
 It is a full-sized, striker-fired, polymer-frame pistol.
 The G17 historically uses 17-round magazines, but the NYPD requested 15-round magazines for the gun.
 The G17 Gen 4 guns are very modern pistols with rail systems for lights and enhanced ergonomics.

 The Glock 17 did use the NY-2 12-pound trigger initially, but as of 2021, they are being issued with standard 5-pound triggers.
 This breaks over 100 years of 12-pound tradition but also coordinates with higher scores by Academy recruits.